 Cause are a peer-led organisation for people who care for someone with a mental illness.
 If you have any concerns, questions or issues about any aspect of caring for someone living with a serious and complex mental illness, you can contact them through:

 This information is for anyone who is a carer of someone who lives in the community with a severe mental illness.
 By ‘carer’ we mean an unpaid carer, such as a relative of friend.
-It's adapted from Rethink Mental Illness.
+This information is adapted from our partners at Rethink Mental Illness.

 We refer to the person you care for as ‘my relative’ or ‘your relative.’